taji/GenAIPromptRepoPublic/Rpg/ThreeClueGenerator.md

   \- ANCILLARY CLUE: [Insert details for a clue found at {START_NODE} that reveals or infers the type of {CRIME} crime being committed, similar to this: "Two detonation caps can be found behind the metal track of the storage space door.
 They rolled back there and were lost while Yassif Manssor was building the bombs and planning the attack."]

 CLUES AT  [Insert {DESTINATION1} here, in all caps]:
-  \- [Insert details for a clue that leads the investigators to {DESTINATION2} from {DESTINATION1}, similar to this: "A large metal trash can in the storage closet off the balcony of Yassif Mansoor's apartment contains the charcoaled remnants of a massive amount of documentary evidence.
-Sifting through the ashes reveals a few partially preserved scraps of paper, including part of a Radio Shack shipping manifest including an order number.
-Tracking the order reveals several pieces of electronic equipment that could be useful in building bombs.
+  \- [Insert details for a clue that leads the investigators to {DESTINATION2} from {DESTINATION1}, similar to this: "A trash can in the storage closet contains burned reciepts for electronic parts to make a bomb.
 More importantly, it also gives them a credit card number and one of the fake names Mansoor was using.
 If they track recent activity on the credit card, they’ll find that it was used to rent a room at the Bellagio"]
   \- [Insert details for a clue that leads the investigators to {DESTINATION3} from {DESTINATION1}, similar to this: "One of the men found at Yassif Mansoor's apartment cracks under questioning and reveals that Yassif Mansoor was at the apartment yesterday with a cop named Nasser"]
   \- ANCILLARY CLUE: [Insert details for a clue found at {DESTINATION1} that reveals or infers the type of {CRIME} crime being committed, similar to this: "There are six suicide-bomb vests stored in the walk-in closet of Yassif Mansoor's apartment." ]